 The legal agreements for leasehold flats and freehold houses on the Estate have slightly different provisions on charges, which are referred to throughout this website as service charges for simplicity.
 In flat agreements terms include rent, rates, taxes, duties, charges, assessments outgoings and impositions, while the period allowed for payment is 14 days.
 In house agreements terms include rent, annual maintenance provision and service contribution, while the period allowed for payment is 21 days.
 Both types of agreement provide that interest may be levied on service charge payments overdue after the period allowed for payment at 4% above the Midland Bank (now HSBC) base rate.
 Because arrears were increasing, property owners agreed at the 2013 Annual General Meeting (PDF, 31kb) that interest could be charged if the situation did not improve.
 Regrettably it did not so, from 1 July 2014, interest may be charged on service and other charges from the end of the period allowed for payment when arrears are collected.

-The rate of interest on arrears changes automatically with bank base rates and is 4.5% at 11 May 2017.
+The rate of interest on arrears changes automatically with bank base rates and increased from 4.25% to 4.5% on 2 November 2017.

 Under the terms of the legal agreements for the properties on the Estate, the Management Company has to set a budget at the start of each financial year, which provides the basis for collecting service charges for that year.
 The current budget is shown on the Budget page and previous budgets and reserve calculations are available on the Documents page.